SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/index.md

 The navigator buttons in Settings and maintenance activate their associated functions with a single click, making it easy to navigate quickly between the different parts of the system.

-The **App Store** navigator button opens the SuperOffice App Store, where you can explore standard apps, modules and integrations that can expand your SuperOffice CRM.
+Selecting **App Store** opens the SuperOffice App Store, where you can explore standard apps, modules and integrations that can expand your SuperOffice CRM.

-Certain features like import and scripting are only available from the [Windows-based administration client (onsite)][1].
+Certain features such as import and scripting are only available from the [Windows-based administration client (onsite)][1].

 ### Sections in Settings and maintenance